provicapital/jobs/README.md

 **4** - We will reach you:

-- In case your challenge **do achieve a high technical level**, you will receive detailed information about the next steps of the application process 🏍️
+- We'll e-mail you details about the next steps in case your challenge achieves a high technical level
 - In case your challenge doesn't achieve the desired level, we will send a technical review, so you can improve your skills 💪